sarum9in/DEPRECATED_bunsan_bacs_single_problem/sphinx/source/problem_formats/simple0.rst

    a. **info** section has the following options

       i. name -- the name of the problem
-      #. authors -- the list of authors separated by ";", author name is trimmed
+      #. authors -- the list of authors separated by "\n", author name is trimmed
-      #. maintainers -- the list of maintainers separated by ";", maintainer name is trimmed
+      #. maintainers -- the list of maintainers separated by "\n", maintainer name is trimmed
       #. source -- the source of the problem (contest name, championship...)

    #. **rlimits** section has the following options